Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="mmlsparktrain"></a>
 ### Training models with MMLSpark
-The `run_mmlspark.py` script in the "Code\02_Modeling" [YC: provide the link of the code here] subfolder of the Workbench project is used to train an [MMLSpark](https://github.com/Azure/mmlspark) model for image classification.
+The `run_mmlspark.py` script in the "Code\02_Modeling" subfolder of the Workbench project is used to train an [MMLSpark](https://github.com/Azure/mmlspark) model for image classification.
 The script first featurizes the training set images using an image classifier DNN pretrained on the ImageNet dataset (either AlexNet or an 18-layer ResNet).
 The script then uses the featurized images to train an MMLSpark model (either a random forest or a logistic regression model) to classify the images.
 The test image set is then featurized and scored with the trained model.
 The accuracy of the model's predictions on the test set is calculated and logged to AML Workbench's run history feature.
 Finally, the trained MMLSpark model and its predictions on the test set are saved to blob storage.

 Select a name for your trained model, a pretrained model type, and an MMLSpark model type.
 Write your selections where indicated in the following command, then begin retraining by executing the command from an Azure ML Command Line Interface: